gebertdominik/ckad-notes/04_application_environment_configuration_and_security.md

 ### RBAC

 RBAC stands for Role Based Access Control.
-RBAC is a method ofregulating access to computer or network resources based on the roles of individual users within organisation.
+RBAC is a method of regulating access to computer or network resources based on the roles of individual users within organisation.
 RBAC uses `rbac.authorization.k8s.io` API group.

-> **Note**
->
->  RBAC documentation can be found [here](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+RBAC documentation can be found [here](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 #### Roles